dianakw8591/rockon-backend/README.md

 # RockOn backend API

 RockOn is a digital logbook for tracking climbing ascents and attempts.
-The backend API uses Ruby on Rails with a Postgresql database.
+The backend API uses Ruby on Rails with a PostgreSQL database.
 The frontend repo can be found [here](https://github.com/dianakw8591/rockon-client).

+View the demo [here](https://www.youtube.com/watch?v=WjnEPfqLNiI) or visit [rockonapp.com](http://rockonapp.com).

 ## Version